levibostian/Teller-iOS/README.md

 import RxSwift
 import Moya

-class ReposRepositoryGetDataRequirements: RepositoryGetDataRequirements {
+class ReposRepositoryRequirements: RepositoryRequirements {

     /**
-     The tag is to make each instance of RepositoryGetDataRequirements unique.
+     The tag is to make each instance of RepositoryRequirements unique.
 The tag is used to determine how old cached data is to determine if fresh data needs to be fetched or not.
 If the tag matches previoiusly cached data of the same tag, the data that data was fetched will be queried and determined if it's considered too old and will fetch fresh data or not from the result of the compare.

-     The best practice is to use the name of the RepositoryGetDataRequirements subclass and the value of any variables that are used for fetching fresh data.
+     The best practice is to use the name of the RepositoryRequirements subclass and the value of any variables that are used for fetching fresh data.
      */
-    var tag: ReposRepositoryGetDataRequirements.Tag {
+    var tag: ReposRepositoryRequirements.Tag {
-        return "ReposRepositoryGetDataRequirements_\(username)"
+        return "Repos for \(username)"
     }

     let username: String